UDOOboard/Bolt-Docs/docs/03_Hardware_References/08_Pinout_Headers.md

 Check the [Microchip MEC1705 datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/MEC170x-Data-Sheet-DS00002206D.pdf) for more info about the I2C interface.

+You can use the I2C exposed by the EC using the [EAPI libraries](!/BIOS-UEFI_and_Tools/EAPI) in your software.

 ## SPI

 The [Serial Peripheral Interface (SPI)](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) is a synchronous serial communication interface specification used for short-distance communication, primarily in embedded systems.